Why Insurance Groups for Vans Differ

 - Weight – The same thing applies to a van’s weight, the heavier it is the more difficult it becomes to drive.

 - Engine size – As with car insurance, the higher the vehicle’s performance the greater the chance of an accident.

 - Cost of Repairs – This makes up two factors the first being if the parts needed to repair your van are expensive and the second being that if it is difficult and labour intensive to fix then the chances are that it will fall into a higher group.

 - Security – The harder it is for your van to be broken into or stolen will help to ensure that it is in a lower group.

-- Safety – Newer vans that are fitted with additional safety features such as the Autonomous Emergency Braking or AEB system will likely be positioned in a lower insurance group.
+- Safety – Newer vans that are fitted with additional safety features such as the Autonomous Emergency Braking or AEB system will likely be positioned in a lower group.
 Likewise some vehicle’s bumpers are better than others at reducing the amount of damage sustained in a bump.
 Should your van have these bumpers fitted you are likely to see this reflected in a lower grouping position and lower insurance premiums.

 Van Groups are not straightforward

-As you can see, like most areas in the insurance industry the insurance group your van fits into is not straightforward but with the Quotezone comparison tool you can quickly compare policies from over 40 insurers no matter what van insurance group you find yourself in.
+As you can see, like most areas in the insurance industry the insurance group your van fits into is not straightforward but with the Quotezone comparison tool you can quickly compare policies from over 40 insurers no matter what group you find yourself in.